Game On! The World Series Begins Between The L.A. Dodgers And Tampa Bay Rays

 But then, week after week, baseball conducted thousands of coronavirus tests of players and team staff.
 Altogether, there were only 91 positive test results of players and staff members among the 30 teams.
 The tenuous season found a way to move ahead.
 Speaking before the World Series, L.A.
 Dodgers third baseman Justin Turner credited players.
 "For being responsible and making good choices and doing everything that we had to do to ensure that the season was able to go on."

 It should be a treat of a World Series.
 The teams couldn't be more different in terms of their payroll, TV markets and fan base sizes.
 Despite all of that, the squads are very evenly matched.
 They both won their respective league championship series in the seventh and deciding games.
 The Dodgers are baseball's offensive juggernaut and they've made their third World Series in four years.
 Of course, the Dodgers haven't won the title since 1988.
 Yes, that's 32 long years for L.A.s long-suffering fans.
 For Tampa Bay, this is just its second trip to the World Series.
-The Rays lost to the Boston Red Sox in 2008.
+The Rays lost to the Philadelphia Phillies in 2008.

 The Dodgers were the best team in baseball this season (43-17).
 They also had the second highest payroll at $108 million.
 Tampa Bay is at the other end of the spectrum.
 The Rays annual payroll was about $28 million (ranking them 28th).
 Despite the pay inequities, both teams have a deep bench of quality pitchers and hitters, and play stellar defense.